tommasoc80/crowd_expert_time/README.md

 Data used for the comparison of event and temporal expression annotation between crowd and experts.

-The EN/ folder contains data for event and timex annotation by the crowd - including and excluding potential spammers accrding to the CrowdTruth metric.
+The EN/ folder contains data for event, timex, and *temporal relations* annotation by the crowd annotation by the crowd - including and excluding potential spammers accrding to the CrowdTruth metric.

 The IT/ folder contains data for event, timex, and temporal relations annotation by the crowd - including and excluding potential spammers accrding to the CrowdTruth metric.